lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 date = 2024-01-02T21:31:00+02:00
 +++

-Starting in mid-April, it will not be possible for ChromeOS LXD users to get new LXD images for distributions other than the `ubuntu:` and `ubuntu-daily:` remotes from Canonical and the Debian "penguin" image from Googles CDN.
+Starting in mid-April 2024, it will not be possible for ChromeOS LXD users to get new LXD images for distributions other than the `ubuntu:` and `ubuntu-daily:` remotes from Canonical and the Debian "penguin" image from Googles CDN.
 The image server at https://images.linuxcontainers.org is getting phased out.

 ---